There's no denying that D.Gray-Man is a series that loves to render its audience inconsolable.

 Miranda: "As far as I remember, nobody ever thanked me.
 Everyone turned their backs on me.
 No matter what I do, I do it wrong.
 I can't help anybody.
 I can only be left behind, even if it hurts.
 But still.
 Even when I can't do anything well, I'll try anyway.
 Even though I decide to not try anymore, I regret it, and I attempt it again...
 After all, I can't do anything right. it's better if I don't try at all.
 I'm an idiot, am I right...?"

-- And there's the scene in the manga (the anime didn't get far enough) where abusive Parental Substitute Trickster Mentor General Cross Marian shows that he's not a completely heartless bastard when he has to tell Allen that he's the host for the Fourteenth Noah, and will eventually have his personality subsumed and be forced to fight his friends.
+- And there's the scene Parental Substitute and Trickster Mentor General Cross Marian shows that he's not a completely heartless bastard when he has to tell Allen that he's the host for the Fourteenth Noah, and will eventually have his personality subsumed and be forced to fight his friends.
 He hugs him, apologizes, and rails against the Fourteenth for choosing someone with friends and a future like Allen.
-After Allen leaves, he says he can't make fun of General Tiedoll for being soft-hearted about his students anymore...
+After Allen leaves, he says he can't make fun of General Tiedoll for being affectionate with his students anymore...

 - The recent arc involving Kanda's and Alma's past has been really sad for the most part.
 Then chapter 193 came along in which Alma is driven to a massive killing spree, only to stop when he sees his best friend show up.
 Then after greeting him and cheerfully telling him he is going to kill him he attacks Kanda.
 Sadly, the fight doesn't go very long before Kanda is forced to strike down his only friend.
 After reading this any sympathy I had for the Black Order has been completely erased.
 I know they are trying to win a war, but for gods sakes they ended up forcing a CHILD to go on a rampage and fight his only friend AND forced said only friend (ALSO A CHILD!) to kill him in self defence.